siginoltd/tab_police_vscode_extension/README.md

 The extension will automatically:
 - Show a warning when you open a file containing tabs
 - Prevent saving files that contain tabs
-- Prevent closing files that contain tabs

 To fix files with tabs:
 1. Use VS Code's built-in "Convert Indentation to Spaces" command
 2. Or manually replace tab characters with spaces
-3. Then you'll be able to save and close the file
+3. Then you'll be able to save the file

 ## Requirements